U.S. Air Force moving X-37B spaceplanes to former shuttle hangars

-CAPE CANAVERAL Fla.
-The U.S. Air Force will take over two mothballed space shuttle processing hangars at the Kennedy Space Center in Florida for its secretive X-37B robotic spaceplane program, NASA said on Wednesday.
+CAPE CANAVERAL, Fla.
+Oct 8 The U.S. Air Force will take over two mothballed space shuttle processing hangars at the Kennedy Space Center in Florida for its secretive X-37B robotic spaceplane program, NASA said on Wednesday.

 The agreement transfers two of the shuttle's three processing hangars for the military's X-37B Orbital Test Vehicles, built and managed by Boeing.
 Terms of the agreement were not disclosed.